SEARCH WITH THE PROGRAM FINDER

 Experience the world from anywhere in the world with API’s virtual programs.
 Tackle global challenges, study a new language with native speakers, give your resume a global edge, and more!
 Want to go abroad and go virtual?
 You can mix and match your programs to do both at the same time.

 Experience the freedom of choice and flexibility.
 Explore our virtual programs and customize it to your schedule!

 Study Abroad + Options

-API offers four wonderful opportunities to study abroad in Italy and learn about and absorb the Italian culture and way of life (Florence, Rome, Taormina, and Tuscania).
+API offers four wonderful opportunities to study abroad in Italy and learn about and absorb the Italian culture and way of life (Florence, Rome, Syracuse, and Tuscania).
 All programs are for undergraduate students.
 Classes are comprised of other foreign and American students.
 Semester, summer, and year terms are available for all programs, and a January intersession program is available in Florence.
 Students typically receive 12-18 credits for a semester; 3-6 credits for a summer session.
 Most classes are taught in English, though many are taught in Italian.
-Italian language and intensive Italian programs are taught at all levels, from beginning to advanced.
+Italian language are taught at all levels, from beginning to advanced.

 Italy is one of Europe’s most complex and alluring destinations.
 A modern, industrialized nation, with an artistic and architectural legacy that few other countries can rival, it’s also a Mediterranean country with a southern European sensibility, where traditional attitudes still prevail.
 Thriving small businesses contribute to strong regional identities, helping Italy avoid some of the bland effects of globalization.
 In towns and villages all over the country, life grinds to a halt in the middle of the day for a long lunch.
 Italy continues to be very family-oriented and puts emphasis on keeping strong family ties.